FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 8. Practical Insights for Formulators

-Buchu mercaptan is valued for its ability to impart a distinctive blackcurrant note, enhancing the realism and complexity of fruit flavors and fragrances.
-It synergizes well with other fruity and green notes but should be used judiciously to avoid overpowering the formulation.
+Buchu mercaptan is valued for its ability to impart a unique blackcurrant-like note, making it a powerful tool in both flavor and fragrance formulations.
+It synergizes well with other fruity and tropical notes but can easily overpower a composition if not used judiciously.
 Common pitfalls include overuse, leading to an undesirable sulfurous character.
-It is often under-utilized in formulations where a subtle fruitiness is desired.
+It is often under-utilized due to its potent nature and the challenges in balancing its impact.

 Citation hooks: FlavScents; industry practice